pratap443/pratap443/README.md

 👀 I’m interested in development of Full stack enterprise applications.

-🌱 I’m currently learning New concepts in J2EE, System design,Cryptos, NFTs,paymentGatway, SSO.
+🌱 I’m currently learning New concepts in J2EE, Angular, System design,paymentGatway, SSO,Cryptos,NFTs.

 💞️ I’m looking to collaborate on solving problems of day-to-day life and on advancing the life standard.